The Evolution of Smart Watches: From Fila to Advanced Health Monitoring Devices

 One trend is the focus on sleep tracking.
 Many people use wearables to improve their sleep.
 This has led to new devices just for tracking sleep quality.

 There's also a growing market for special medical wearables.
 These are made for specific health conditions.
 For example, devices that constantly monitor blood sugar for diabetes.
-The market is expanding to meet diverse health needs.

 The Future of Smart Wearable Devices in Healthcare